carvel-dev/carvel-community/README.md

 # Carvel

+Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.

 This is a list of repos associated with [Carvel](https://carvel.dev) project.

 * [ytt](https://github.com/vmware-tanzu/carvel-ytt) - Template and overlay Kubernetes configuration via YAML structures, not text documents